Search our website

 • Slow processing speed

-• Immature strategies – for example counting all instead of counting on
+• Reliance on immature strategies (e.g. counting all instead of counting on)

-• Difficulties in word problems and multi-step calculations
+• Struggles with word problems and multi-step calculations

 Pupils are really enjoying using the program.
 The results with one particularly hard to motivate have been amazing!